-I have a payment at the time of booking policy and you can pay by cash or bank transfer.
+I have a payment at the time of booking policy and you can pay by cash (when sessions are face to face) or bank transfer.

-Please note: I cannot easily fill a space should you not attend.
+Please note: I cannot easily fill a space should you not attend a booked appointment.
 Therefore, I operate a 24 hour cancellation fee policy.
 This means that sessions missed are chargeable unless at least 24 hours notice is given.

 I understand that some people might feel anxious about the thought of having counselling, and taking the first steps in therapy might be difficult.
 Please feel free to contact me, as I’m happy to talk with you to answer any questions you may have (in confidence), and to ensure that you feel I am the right person to help you.